eygilbert/GuiNN_Checkers/README.md

 To make debugging convenient, the project includes a barebones CheckerBoard installation.
 When the DLL is compiled, the file goes directly into the CheckerBoard\engines directory.
 Running the debugger in Visual Studio launches CheckerBoard.

-You can find install files for the compiled DLLs and related binaries here:
+You can find install files for the compiled DLLs and related binaries at the links below.
+Note that these DLLs are compiled to use AVX2 instructions.
+If your PC is older than 6 or 7 years, it may not have these and the DLL will not run.

 [GuiNN_Checkers Version 2.05 DLL install for 64-bit Windows (updated 12/19/2020)](http://www.edgilbert.org/EnglishCheckers/downloads/gui_nn64_2.05_setup.exe)